scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The S in SCION, indeed, stands for scalability.
 The architecture proposes a design that is scalable both in the control plane and in the data plane (making secure forwarding efficient).

 Many research efforts have analysed whether such properties could be achieved by extending the existing Internet architecture.
-But as described in {{existing-protocols}}, tradeoffs between properties would be unavoidable when exclusively relying on or extending existing protocols.
+But as described in the following paragraphs, tradeoffs between properties would be unavoidable when exclusively relying on or extending existing protocols.

 # Minimal Stack - Core Components